FedorIvachev/NUIX-Studio-APP/README.md

 1. [Download Unity Hub](https://unity3d.com/get-unity/download)
 2. Install Unity 2020 through the Installs Tab
 3. In the Projects Tab, select Add.
-Open the dowloaded project
+Open the dowloaded project (either you cloned it or dowloaded as [zip archive](https://github.com/VRSimulator/NUIX-Studio-Client/archive/master.zip)
 4. Download [3DLivingRoom](https://github.com/VRSimulator/NUIX-Studio-Client/releases/download/v0.6-alpha1/3DLivingRoom.unitypackage) package and import it.
 5. If the openHAB server is running on your PC, the server will be accessible by address <Your IP Address>:8080
 6. Run the Scene from \Assets\NUIX-Studio-Client\openHABIntegration\Scenes